tag-bio/umap-java/README.md

 * Selection of curve parameters is more limited than in the Python version (an `IllegalArgumentException` will be reported if limits are exceeded).

-* Other limitations might occur as `UnsupportedOperationException`s.
+* Other limitations might occur as an `UnsupportedOperationException`.

 Citation
 --------